What Is a Cross-Connection?

 survey

-WSSC Water needs your help to catch-up on years of non-reporting and non-compliance.
+WSSC Water needs your help to catch up on years of non-reporting and non-compliance.
 Customers are asked to complete a self-survey of all connections on their property.
-Complete your self-survey today.

 The self-survey can be completed by the owner, tenant or a plumber.
 For accurate results, ensure that both owners and tenants share this notice.
 Homeowners with testable backflow assemblies may also complete a self-survey via phone or email.